ClickHouse/pg_clickhouse/doc/pg_clickhouse.md

 ### Custom Aggregates

-These custom aggregate functions created by `clickhouse_fdw` provide pushdown for select ClickHouse aggregate functions with no PostgreSQL equivalents.
+These custom aggregate functions created by `pg_clickhouse` provide foreign query pushdown for select ClickHouse aggregate functions with no PostgreSQL equivalents.
 If any of these functions cannot be pushed down they will raise an exception.

 *   [argMax](https://clickhouse.com/docs/sql-reference/aggregate-functions/reference/argmax)
 *   [argMin](https://clickhouse.com/docs/sql-reference/aggregate-functions/reference/argmin)